 Employee Safety Procedures

 To protect employees from phishing scams, Albarella recommends frequent contact to point out any legitimate organizational changes.
-"Leaders should regularly remind employees about any new vendors and processes.
+"Finance leaders should regularly remind employees about any new vendors and processes.
 Socialize the names so they can recognize what's legitimate versus what's not," she says.

-Leaders should also warn employees about not improvising with technology, as they may be tempted to go without tech support or use unsanctioned applications.
+Finance leaders should also warn employees about not improvising with technology, as they may be tempted to go without tech support or use unsanctioned applications.
 For example, if an online collaboration tool isn't working for a call, an employee might search for an unapproved alternative and unknowingly download a fraudulent version with a virus.
-Leaders should remind employees to follow the same procedures they would if they were at the office, which means working with only approved programs and contacting IT to solve tech problems.
+Finance leaders should remind employees to follow the same procedures they would if they were at the office, which means working with only approved programs and contacting IT to solve tech problems.

 To keep up with constantly evolving threats, employees should also download the latest patches and upgrades for their devices.
 If employees regularly work with confidential information, another way to enhance data security would be to use a VPN for extra encryption on their home Wi-Fi.
-Finally, employees who print confidential information at home should follow company policy and consider getting a shredder for their home office.
+Finally, employees who print confidential information should consider getting a shredder for their home office.

 Albarella believes effectively communicating matters of data security to employees depends on getting a few key points across: "Watch out for mistakes, be aware of scams and follow the company security procedures."
 Finance leaders should think about how best to distribute this messaging based on their organization's culture.
-The guidelines might be delivered in a newsletter, an internet article, a posting on your organization's internal portal, a training webinar or even an online organization-wide town hall.
+The guidelines might be delivered in a newsletter, an internet article, a training webinar or even an online organization-wide town hall.

 For training, organizations should be willing to try new approaches to replace live sessions.
 For example, they could create a series of short video clips to customize the message specifically for their business.
 Albarella also suggests sharing real-life stories.

-"Rather than just giving a generic lecture about data security, talk about a recent example of the same problem," she says.
+"Rather than just giving a generic lecture about data security, talk through a real-world example of how a company lost confidential information to the same problem," she says.
 This personal touch can help drive the point across.

-Protecting data remains a pressing challenge for financial institutions, and the COVID-19 event has created even more risks.
+Protecting data remains a pressing priority for financial institutions, and the impact of COVID-19 on business operations has created even more challenges to be aware of and prepared for.
 By taking the precautions detailed above, finance leaders can protect their clients, their business and their staff against rising security issues.

 - Updated information for employers can be found here: ADP Employer Preparedness Toolkit — Coronavirus Disease (COVID-19)